markskeff/api-testing-basics/basics.md

 - **POST:** Send data to the server to create a new resource.
 - **PUT:** Send data to the server to update an existing resource.
 It's also idempotent.
 - **DELETE:** Send a request to remove a resource from the server.

+Imagine using a website: GET is like asking for a page, POST is like submitting a form, PUT is like updating information, and DELETE is like removing something.

 ## Request and Response Structure